antoinetteboyle/matplotlib-challenge/README.md

 ![TumorMean](./images/TumorMeanBar.png)
 ![TumorvaMice](./images/TumorVsMice.png)

-Capomulin had the most number of mice complete the study, with the exception of Remicane, all other regimens observed a number of mice deaths across the duration of the study.
+Capomulin had the most number of mice complete the study, with the exception of Ramicane, all other regimens observed a number of mice deaths across the duration of the study.

 ![BarPandas](./images/PandasBar-TimesPoints.png)
 ![BarPyplot](./images/PyplotBar-TimepointToDrugs.png)